rancher/docs/content/rancher/v2.x/en/backups/v2.5/_index.md

 # Installing the rancher-backup Operator

 The `rancher-backup` operator can be installed from the Rancher UI, or with the Helm CLI.
 In both cases, the `rancher-backup` Helm chart is installed on the Kubernetes cluster running the Rancher server.
-It is a cluster-admin only feature and available only for the local cluster.
+It is a cluster-admin only feature and available only for the **local** cluster.  (*If you do not see `rancher-backup` in the Rancher UI, you may have selected the wrong cluster.*)

 ### Installing rancher-backup with the Rancher UI

+1. In the Rancher UI's Cluster Manager, choose the cluster named **local**
-1. In the Rancher UI, go to the **Cluster Explorer.**
+1. On the upper-right click on the **Cluster Explorer.**
 1. Click **Apps.**
 1. Click the `rancher-backup` operator.
 1. Optional: Configure the default storage location.
 For help, refer to the [configuration section.](./configuration/storage-config)